CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 Gifted Multidisciplinary Evaluation—A systematic process of testing, assessment, and other evaluative processes used by a team to develop a recommendation about whether or not a student is gifted or needs gifted education.

-Gifted student—A student who is exceptional under section 1371 of the School Code (24 P. S. § 13-1371) because the student meets the definition of ‘‘mentally gifted’’ in this section, and needs specially designed instruction beyond that required in Chapter 4 (relating to academic standards and assessment).
-This term applies only to students who are of ‘‘school age’’ as defined under § 11.12 (relating to school age).
+(i) A student who is exceptional under section 1371 of the School Code (24 P. S. § 13-1371) because the student meets the definition of ‘‘mentally gifted’’ in this section, and needs specially designed instruction beyond that required in Chapter 4 (relating to academic standards and assessment).

 Instructional setting—A classroom or other setting in which gifted students are receiving gifted education.